wayn3r/todo-list/README.md

 That last commad will build and start the app.

 Once finished you will be able to see the app running at `http://localhost:3000`

+### Optional parts completed

+-   Filter or search by terms within the existing tasks.
+-   Sort by criteria such as priority and title